ixkaito/frasco/README.md

 ## Configurations and Defaults

-You can change the configuration by editing `gulpconfig.json`
+You can change the configurations by editing `gulpconfig.json`

 ### port